 Provides the student with a knowledge of coaching theory, methods and strategies.
-This knowledge is applied to the games of baseball and softball from the standpoint of individual and teams sports.
+This knowledge is applied to the games of baseball and softball, basketball, football, track and field and cross country, volleyball, golf, or tennis from the standpoint of individual and teams sports.
 Areas included are individual and team play, offensive and defensive strategy, conditioning, coaching methods, administration, promotion, scouting and officiating.